Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 Here are the principles of Good Code in an easily-digested list:

-- Correct in all inputs.
+1. Correct in all inputs.
 This includes function parameters AND IO.
-- Never produces surprising outputs.
+2. Never produces surprising outputs.
 This includes function returns AND IO.
+3. Manages all resources correctly.
-- As secure as necessary.
+4. As secure as necessary.
-- As performant as necessary.
+5. As performant as necessary.
-- Hides necessary complexity behind an elegant abstraction.
+6. Encapsulates necessary complexity behind an elegant abstraction.
-- Avoids any unnecessary abstraction.
+7. Avoids all unnecessary abstraction.
-- Manages all resources correctly.
-- TODO: I need something that talks about descriptive variable names, unit tests, comments, etc.
+8. Adheres to the style guide of the project.
+9. Makes you proud to show it to your peers.

 As far as I can tell, these are the universal truths of software engineering.